Comprehensive VO training/coaching, in just 2 steps.

-Every month, there are five days of live classes that you can choose from, all featuring the same courses on each day.
-Just choose the one that’s most convenient for you to attend.
+Every month, there are five different workout sessions that you can choose from, all discussing the the online course material, and each offering a workout on-mic.
+Just choose the session that’s most convenient for you to attend.

-So, no matter which live class you come to, you’ll get the same great VO2GoGo curriculum.
+So, no matter which live workout session you come to, you’ll watch the same great VO2GoGo classes online.

 Need some help getting started?